thatg33khub/docker-compose-samples/README.md

 ```
 sudo chown -R ${USER}:${USER} /path/to/appdata
 ```
-6. Configure your reverse proxy
+6. Configure your reverse proxy and restart it
 (see note below)